MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 ### Enable PBIR format Preview feature

 Saving as a Power BI Project using PBIR is currently in preview.
-Before using it, you must first enable it in Preview features:
+Before using it, you must first enable it in Power BI Desktop preview features:

 Go to **File > Options and settings > Options > Preview features** and check the box next to **Store reports using enhanced metadata format (PBIR)**.